 Why It Is Difficult To Drive Behavior Change In People

-Changing behavior in people is far from easy.
-Everyone thinks they are right and they find ways to justify their behavior.
-And reasons to continue doing what they’ve always done.
+Getting someone to change their behavior is far from easy.
+Everyone thinks they are right and they find ways to justify how they act.
+And provide ample reasons to continue doing what they’ve always done.

 If you have difficulty driving positive behavior changes in those around you, it’s because we’ve been taught wrong.
 What we’ve been led to believe is effective, actually hinders the process.
 Plus, our natural instincts to reason with people, trigger resistance in them rather than acceptance of our logic for adopting new behavior.